 If you want the metrics to be effective, the measures must be meaningful and for that, you should have a fair idea of what is being measured and the units that are used to express it.
 A measure will be deemed as deficient if it doesn’t communicate the meaning which is essentially meant for the dashboard viewer.
 Although accurate, it may not be suitable for the intended message.
 Always think about the message that complies with the users’ needs and then goes for the measure that is suitable for the message.

 7. Improper Display Media

-Creating a design with improper display media is one of the biggest pitfalls in not only dashboard but all ways of quantitative data representation.
+Creating a design with improper display media is one of the biggest pitfalls in not only the dashboard but all ways of quantitative data representation.
 For example, if you finalize a graph instead of a table of numbers that is ideally suitable for the context of information, that is where you go wrong.
 This is a frequent mistake committed by the designers.
-Wrong charts or graph can disorient the meaning of data and will not lead to an effective data presentation.
-Data should be displayed in a manner that it gives insight to the users and aids them in taking beneficial decisions.
+Wrong charts or graphs can disorient the meaning of data and will not lead to an effective data presentation.
+Data should be displayed in a manner that it gives insight to the users and aids them in making beneficial decisions.

 8. Badly Designed Medium

 Just choosing the right medium to display the data is not sufficient enough to convey the message.
 If you want the communication to be clear and effective, without any diversions, it is important to design the components with utmost perfection.
 It is observed that most graphs and charts are badly designed and defeat the whole purpose of the illustration.
 This is due to the fact that the designers are not trained about the basic principles of flawless graph design.
 Make graphs that are just like a treat to the eyes and can reduce wastage of time and effort on the part of the users.
 Have such kind of a display medium that makes it simpler to assimilate information.